Peliha-ip/The-Cold-Above/README.md

 - Good As New (Remove the sticky oil effect with a water cauldron)
 - Carrying an Environmental Hazard (Get a bucket of oil)
 - Cloverspell (Enter the Faelume dimension)
-- MindBoggle (Visit all cosmic dimension)
+- MindBoggle (Visit all cosmic dimensions)
 - Beat Hereafter (Visit all dimensions)
 - Jack And The Beanstalk (Climb up a beanstalk)
 - Fee Fi Fo Fum (Enter a sky tower)